 MacBook air: Available in two versions 11inch and 13inch provides a battery life of around 12 hours.

 MacBook Pro: It is available in one version that is having a 13inch screen and this is the only MacBook which includes a built-in optical SuperDrive.

-Retina MacBook: This is the latest introduction of Apple in 2015.
-It is very thin and super light in weight.
+Retina MacBook: It is very thin and super light in weight.

 In case you are worried about the security of your Mac, learn how to get rid of Mac malware.

 Also read: How to use private browsing on a Mac

 Mac desktop vs laptop: